From Business Goals to Technical Solutions: How We Built a Custom Single-Page E-Commerce Website

 2018

 With any project, there are twists and turns.
-Although our customer was a great partner throughout this project, new discoveries or unexpected roadblocks occurred required us to re-evaluate, change course, and manage expectations accordingly.
-Below are some key challenges that ultimately led to the success of this custom e-commerce development project.
+Although our customer was a great partner throughout this project, new discoveries or unexpected roadblocks required us to re-evaluate, change course, and manage expectations accordingly.
+Below are some key challenges that ultimately led to the success of this custom e-commerce website development project.

-It Starts with Trust
+Success with E-Commerce Website Development Starts with Trust

-Our customer was extremely cautious--and with good reason.
-This was a sizable custom e-commerce website, which meant a large investment.
 Their previous experience with a software vendor was not positive and delayed bringing their dream to fruition.
 We needed to prove that we were different and, given the chance, our dedication to their success would be unparalleled.

-Requirements, Requirements, Requirements
+Requirements

-Our customer had been dreaming of this e-commerce software idea and contemplating different aspects of it for a long time.
-They didn't have a large technical team, so we dove deep into their goals and business, understood the intended functionality, and then translated that for our engineers to easily digest.
-At the onset, there was no clear roadmap and several new questions and desired features came up along the way.
+They didn't have an extensive technical team, so we dove deep into their goals and business, understood the intended functionality, and translated that for our engineers to digest easily.

 Computerizing Over 5 Million SKUs of Uncomputerized Data

-Our technical project lead studied a phonebook-sized catalog to understand the products and amount of data we needed to computerize.
+Our technical project lead studied a phonebook-sized catalog to understand the products and the amount of data we needed to computerize.
 The only information available was printed or in the brains of the company's salespeople.

 Actions Speak Louder Than Words

-We wanted to demonstrate to our customer that they had made a great decision by putting all of their eggs in Integrant's basket.
+We wanted to demonstrate to our customer that they had made a great decision by putting their eggs in Integrant's basket.
 We found ways to show them they could trust us with an important project that had been in the works for so long.
-We were so convinced we were the right team to work on this project that we immediately had our technical lead onsite and ready to work with the client team.

-During his first visit to kick-off the project, our technical project lead spent time getting to know the business, building relationships with the client team, and earning their trust inch by inch.
-For example, our technical project lead asked specific questions that indicated we were covering all of our bases and involving their expertise of their business into our solution.
+During his first visit to kick off the project, our technical project lead spent time getting to know the business, building relationships with the client team, and earning their trust inch by inch.

 Our technical project lead knew how important this project was to the client and fully invested himself and our team to get the job done right.

-Keepin' it Agile
+Keepin' It Agile

 To hone in on those requirements, our technical project lead, who needed to put on his business analyst hat, was able to convert our customer's business requirements (read: dreams) into technical requirements that our engineering team could then execute.
 We identified the user story descriptions and acceptance criteria.

 We constantly asked if our goal was still the goal.
 Yes?
 Great.
-We showed the impact of adding in specific features that were related to the goal and how that would affect what was already backlogged.
-If items didn't match the goal, we put those items on a "nice-to-have" list to revisit later or add to our plan once the core features were complete.
+We showed the impact of adding specific features related to the goal and how that would affect what was already backlogged.

-For example, in the last sprint of the project, we discovered from our customer that a required tax calculation was more complicated than originally anticipated.
-Our technical project lead presented the solutions with the effect of each decision, and the customer decided to complete the agreed upon features during the project period and extend a separate contract dedicated to the tax calculation.
+Our technical project lead presented the solutions with the effect of each decision, and the customer decided to complete the agreed-upon features during the project period and extend a separate contract dedicated to the tax calculation.

-Each of the 33 documents contained common attributes for the product.
-For example, all of the products for document one has the common attribute of the material: steel.
+For example, all of the products for document one have a common attribute of the material: steel.
 From that attribute, the remaining products on that document are all permutations based on other factors such as size, type, color, etc.

 Once we had our data schema set, we needed to find out if it would hold up against the ultimate test, the experts who know the product better than anyone: the sales team.
-They relentlessly racked their brains--and the catalog--for the most obscure and unique products during the validation process.

 Outcome